 The Marist Law Association named Bob Clifford ’69, founder of Clifford Law Offices, honorary chair of the Mock Trial Club.
 Bob received the honor for his commitment to Marist High School, dedication to the legal profession, and encouragement of future attorneys.

-The Law Association will host a family-friendly football social on Friday, October 12 from 5 to 7 p.m. in the cafeteria for the Marist vs. Marian Central game.
-Enjoy food, drinks, ice cream, school tours and more before kickoff at 7 p.m.
+The Law Association will host a family-friendly football social on Friday, October 12 from 5:30 to 7 p.m. in the cafeteria for the Marist vs. Marian Central game.
+Enjoy pizza, refreshments, ice cream, and school tours before kickoff at 7 p.m.